 Help and support for English course students

-If you are coming from overseas, please read our Pre-Departure Guide for 2019 (PDF 615 KB) before you leave for the UK to study at the Language Centre.
+If you are coming from overseas, please read our Pre-Departure Guide for 2019 (PDF 615 KB) before you travel to the UK to join your English course at the Language Centre.

-It contains a number of practical suggestions including what to bring with you to London, safety information and what to do on your first day at the Language Centre.
+the Pre-departure guide contains practical suggestions including what to bring with you to London, safety information and what to do on your first day at the Language Centre.
 You may find it useful to print it out and bring it with you when you come to the UK.

 Administration and welfare